 In the test setup with the target talker positioned to the left of the test participant there was no significant difference between the SRTs obtained with Hearing Aid A and Hearing Aid B (p=0.41).
-The SRTs obtained with the ReSound hearing aid were found to be significantly better than with Hearing Aid A (p<0.001) and Hearing Aid B (p<0.001) as can be seen in Figure 3.
+However, the SRTs obtained with the ReSound hearing aid were found to be significantly better than with Hearing Aid A (p<0.001) and Hearing Aid B (p<0.001) as can be seen in Figure 3.

 Figure 3.
-Mean SRTs for the 3 pairs of test instruments with target talker to the left.
+Mean SRTs for the 3 pairs of test instruments with target talker to the left for participants with moderate hearing loss.
 Lower values are better.